-Your physicians should advise you on immunizations, common diseases, prophylactic treatment, and other health risks.
+Your physicians should advise you on immunizations, common diseases, prophylactic treatments, and other health risks.
+You can start off by reading about travelers' health on the CDC website.
 If you are going to accompany your partner or spouse, as many women do, you should also talk to her ob/gyn about safe sex – which may include the availability of contraception (more on that below).

 Health Risks Abroad

 Your awareness of health risks abroad should also include frequent sources of diseases: food and drink, water, and animals.
-Proper hygiene (washing your hands frequently, using anti-septic wipes), cleaning fruit and vegetables thoroughly, avoiding raw or dirty foods and drinking only bottled water will protect you from “Montezuma’s Revenge”, i.e. diarrhea.
+Proper hygiene (washing your hands frequently, using anti-septic wipes, etc.), cleaning fruit and vegetables thoroughly, avoiding raw or dirty foods, and drinking only bottled water will protect you from “Montezuma’s Revenge”, i.e. diarrhea.

 If you are unsure about where to show off your new bathing costume, chlorinated swimming pools are usually safe.
 Apart from clothes for such leisure activities as swimming, you shouldn’t forget to pack insect repellent, mosquito nets, and breathable long-sleeved garments, if necessary.

 Speaking of packing – a new first-aid kit should always be part of your luggage.
-Please ask your family doctor, a pharmacy assistant or an ER nurse for an up-to-date list of recommended items.
-Don’t forget the hand wipes, sanitary napkins, tampons, condoms, anti-fungal cream, and anti-yeast meds!
+Please ask your family doctor, a pharmacy assistant, or an ER nurse for an up-to-date list of recommended items.
+Don’t forget about hand wipes, sanitary towels, tampons, condoms, and maybe anti-yeast meds.